 If you do not want to see flare in your images, you can take some simple steps to prevent it from showing up in your images:

 - Use a lens hood – that’s right, there is a reason why those lens hoods exist.
-They help a great deal in blocking direct sun light rays from reaching the front element
+They help a great deal in blocking direct sun light rays from reaching the front element.
+We’ve written more about lens hoods here

 - Use your hand or other object – just putting your hand over the lens to block off sunlight can completely eliminate ghosting and flares.
 A very simple method that works!